Egypt sentences 11 Islamist leaders to life for spying

-CAIRO (AP) — An Egyptian court has sentenced 11 Muslim Brotherhood leaders to life in prison on charges of espionage with the Palestinian militant group Hamas.
+CAIRO (AP) — An Egyptian court Wednesday sentenced 11 Muslim Brotherhood leaders to life in prison on espionage charges for allegedly passing state secrets to the Palestinian militant group Hamas.

-Among those sentenced by the Cairo criminal court was the Brotherhood’s head, Mohammed Badie.

-This is the latest of several sentences against Badie, who received a life sentence last week on charges related to mass prison breaks during the 2011 uprising.
+Among those sentenced in Cairo criminal court was the outlawed Brotherhood’s chief, Mohammed Badie.
+It was the latest of several sentences against Badie, who received a life sentence last week on charges related to mass prison breaks during the 2011 uprising.

-Charges were also dropped Wednesday against the late former president, Mohammed Morsi, who collapsed and died in June during a court session on the case.
+The court formally dropped charges against the late former president, Mohammed Morsi, who collapsed and died in June during an earlier court session on the case.
+His death brought criticism from local and international rights groups who accused the government of deliberately denying medical care to political prisoners.

 Morsi, a senior Brotherhood figure, became Egypt’s first freely-elected president in 2012.
 The military overthrew Morsi in 2013 amid massive protests against his brief rule.